How to Calculate Leverage (Gearing) and Margin

 As mentioned above, this type of account gives you more buying power and the potential for more profits or losses.
 How this works is; a 1% margin allows you to control a position size of $1,000,000 with $10,000.
 When you open a transaction with $1,000,000 small market changes in the price of the currency can result in large profits or losses.

 Currencies movements are measured using points known as pips.
-For example, USA dollar, is transacted in units down to 4 decimal places, the last decimal place is called a pip.
+For example, America dollar, is transacted in units down to 4 decimal places, the last decimal point is called a pip.
 Instead of $1.4 quotes like in Forex bureaus, the price is seen as $1.4012.
 When you are trading $1,000,000 then each pip is worth $100 profit.
 So if this price moves up 1 pip to $1.4013 you will make $100 profit.
 1 cent is equal to 100 pips, if a currency moves 1 cent you make $10,000 dollars, if this move is against you, then you lose all your capital.
 That it is not best to open positions with $1,000,000 just because you can, but you can open transactions of $50,000 or $100,000 as the maximum so that a 1 cent move you will make $1,000 dollars and if the move is against you only lose $1,000 dollars and not your whole account equity.
 There is also the method of money management and risk management.

 If price changes from 1.4012 to 1.4062 which is a difference of 50 pips which represents a profit of $5,000.
 Without gearing if you had $10,000 of currency, the price change from 1.4012 to 1.4062 represents a difference of $50 profit.
 So the benefit of this online trading is increased profit potential, your profit factor is multiplied by 100 or by 50 or by 20 depending on the total gearing used.